Conway dismisses questions about Trump stoking 'fear,' likens it to Sesame Street's 'word of the day'

 Breaking News Emails

-White House counselor Kellyanne Conway on Wednesday dismissed questions about whether President Donald Trump is stoking fear by making baseless claims about the migrant caravan heading north through Mexico by invoking the famed children's show, "Sesame Street."
+White House counselor Kellyanne Conway on Wednesday dismissed questions about whether President Donald Trump is stoking fear by making baseless claims about the migrant caravan heading north through Mexico by invoking "Sesame Street."

 “I saw that ‘fear’ is one of your Sesame Grover words of the day,” Conway told reporters outside the White House.